As an Amazon Associate I earn from qualifying purchases.

 I am calling this salmon dip because that’s a lot less fancified than “mousse,” and besides, a mousse implies a totally emulsified, fluffy product bound with cream and eggs.
 This ain’t that.
 This is a fantastic party appetizer or football-watching food that you can make in about 10 minutes.

-I got the recipe from one of my favorite Scandinavian cookbooks, Kitchen of Light: The New Scandinavian Cooking, by Andreas Viestad.
+I learned about the recipe in one of my favorite Scandinavian cookbooks, Kitchen of Light: The New Scandinavian Cooking, by Andreas Viestad.
 I did make a few modifications, however — less sour cream, white pepper instead of pink pepper, and I don’t like mixing the caviar into the dip, I like it on top.
 But structurally it’s pretty close.

 Make this ahead of time before your gathering and keep it nice and cold.
 Serve it in waves so it stays cold.
 I like to spread the dip on crackers, but you could also use it as a base for a salmon sandwich: Spread some of this on the bread, then top it with slices of smoked salmon.
 Damn good.